NN-RTK/audio_denoise/README.md

 # Tasks:
 1. Understand sound signal and differences between image and sound input: COmpleted
 2. Audio processing basics: Sampling, Quantization, Fourier Transform, STFT, MFCC : Complete
-3. STFT vs MFCC : Complete:
+3. STFT vs MFCC : Complete
+   PCM -> Window -> STFT -> Power spectrum -> Mel bands -> Log -> DCT -> MFCC
+   # Proposal 1: DO we need to reduce the dimensionality of Log Mel Bands using DCT?
    3a spectograms are NOT spatially invariant: check use with UNET
 4. Kinds of noise : COmplete
 5. Denoising approaches : WIP 80 %